5 Reasons for your Bloating and What to Do About It

 One of the most common complaints I hear from young women is that they are constantly feeling bloated.
 Whether it’s the physical discomfort of the bloat or the unappealing appearance of being bloated, bloating is something no one wants to deal with.
-Although there are many over the counter treatment options available to help manage bloating, understanding why you are experiencing this symptom is important if you are ready to get rid of the bloat for good!
+Although there are many over-the-counter treatment options available to help manage bloating, understanding why you are experiencing this symptom is important if you are ready to get rid of the bloat for good!

 There are many different causes of bloating, but I want to touch on some of the most common reasons I see bloating occur in practice.
 From food to hormones to stress, here are a few.

-To identify if you have food sensitivities, an elimination diet is the gold standard.
+To identify if you have food sensitivities, an elimination diet is a gold standard.
 This is where you eliminate all potential trigger foods for a time period of 3 weeks to 6 months, depending on the person.
 When ready, each food is re-introduced one at a time to identify which foods cause a reaction.
-It is important to note that if your bloating does not resolve during the elimination phase, there is likely another reason behind the bloat, or you may still be consuming a food that is causing you to react.
+It is important to note that if your bloating does not resolve during the elimination phase, there is likely another reason behind the bloat, or you may still be consuming food that is causing you to react.

 Another way to identify food triggers is through a food sensitivity test that can be done with your naturopathic doctor.
 This is a blood test that identifies which foods you may be having an immune type response to.
 Either way, I highly recommend you identify if you have any trigger foods because this could be an easy fix to your discomfort.